ROCm/rocALUTION/docs/source/library.rst

   #define __ROCALUTION_VER        // version

-The final *__PARALUTION_VER* gives the version number as `10000 * major + 100 * minor + patch`, see `src/base/version.hpp.in`.
+The final *__ROCALUTION_VER* gives the version number as `10000 * major + 100 * minor + patch`, see `src/base/version.hpp.in`.

 Single-node Computation
 -----------------------

 Introduction
 ************
-In this chapter, all base objects (matrices, vectors and stencils) for computation on a single-node (shared-memory) system is described.
+In this chapter, all base objects (matrices, vectors and stencils) for computation on a single-node (shared-memory) system are described.
 The compute node contains none, one or more accelerators.
 The compute node could be any kind of shared-memory (single, dual, quad CPU) system.

 .. note:: The host and accelerator memory can be physically different.

 Code Structure
 **************
 The `Data` is an object, pointing to the BaseMatrix class.
 The pointing is coming from either a HostMatrix or an AcceleratorMatrix.
 The AcceleratorMatrix is created by an object with an implementation in the backend and a matrix format.
-Switching between host and accelerator matrix is performed in the LocalMatrix class.
+Switching between host and accelerator matrices is performed in the LocalMatrix class.
 The LocalVector is organized in the same way.

 Each matrix format has its own class for the host and for the accelerator backend.
 All matrix classes are derived from the BaseMatrix, which provides the base interface for computation as well as for data accessing.

 ValueType
 *********
 The value (data) type of the vectors and the matrices is defined as a template.
 The matrix can be of type float (32-bit), double (64-bit) and complex (64/128-bit).
 The vector can be float (32-bit), double (64-bit), complex (64/128-bit) and int (32/64-bit).
-The information about the precision of the data type is shown in the Info() function.
+The information about the precision of the data type is shown in the :cpp:func:`rocalution::BaseRocalution::Info` function.

 Complex Support
 ***************